 Active adventures call for calming aftercare, and a countryside stroll around the rural villages such as Minster Abbey, England's first monastery founded in 670, will provide the perfect peace and tranquility.
 With 16 bays (seven with prestigious Blue Flag status and seven with Seaside Awards) Thanet isn’t short of stunning beaches, but if you’re looking for some soothing soulful downtime, try the lesser-known and secluded Stone Bay, West Bay and Dumpton Gap, adjacent to the more popular beach hotspots.

-Raise the energy levels again by sampling some local produce - grab a bite to eat from the Cliftonville Farmers Market (open last Sunday of every month) or dine at one of the many award-winning restaurants in Margate Old Town, before settling on the seafront steps to watch a famous Turner sunset light up the sky and fill your soul (and Instagram feed) with joy.
+Raise the energy levels again by sampling some local produce - grab a bite to eat from the Cliftonville Farmers Market (last Sunday of month) or dine at one of the many award-winning restaurants in Margate Old Town, before settling on the seafront steps to watch a famous Turner sunset light up the sky and fill your soul (and Instagram feed) with joy.